Cardboy0/toolbox/moreDetails.md

 ## __Things starting with two underscores
-You will see that at some locations, my variables or function will start with two underscores (but not also end with two underscores, those are special "magic" functions or attributes):
+You will see that at some locations, my variables or function will start with two underscores (but not also end with two underscores, those are different, special "magic" functions or attributes):
 ```
 __some_variable = 4
 def __some_function():